shreevatsa/tex/program/tangle/index.md

 ## Table of contents

+(Note the “section” below is what is known as “module” in the program!
+I'll use both names interchangeably.)

 <object type="image/svg+xml" data="tangle-contents.svg"></object>

 Because of its length, let's study each part separately.
 The horizontal lines below group the 20 parts into what seemed natural places to me.